 Where are your favorite places to go for tutorials and guides for your knitting?
 Do you have a tutorial you would recommend?

 My favorite places to go to for tutorials are www.knittinghelp.com and YouTube.
 My favorite YouTuber is Very Pink Knits.
 She shares clean, clear, and precise tutorials of stitches and patterns on her website and YouTube.

 What are your design goals for the upcoming year?

 My goal this year is to finish my shawl pattern.
 It is a simple shawl, but the math and shawl shape itself has baffled me many times.
 Now, I believe I am where I want to be with it, and I only need to knit it up.
-But, I too, like most designers, have that fear and question “what if?”
+But, I, too, like most designers, have that fear and question, “What if?”
 I just need to take my own advice and just do it and see how it turns out.
-When finished, it will be the third installment in my Little SIster’s Braids collection.
+It will be the third installment in my Little Sister’s Braids collection when finished.

 What is your best-selling pattern?

 I designed it during the beginning of winter for my youngest son, who wanted a simple ribbed beanie.
-But the other patterns I had tried just weren’t adding up to what I was wanting, so I created my own.
+But the other patterns I had tried weren’t adding to what I wanted, so I created my own.
 It’s a simple 1×1 rib beanie with the new-age look of the pointier top if you don’t block it, or the well-rounded top if blocked.
 (I recommend always blocking!)

 The design you are the proudest of is _______?
 Why?